rsdoiel/antenna/columns.md

 ---

-## The most important lesson of Trump's first hundred days
+## The most important lesson of Trump’s first hundred days

 date: 2025-04-29, from: Robert Reich's blog